Expertise for Never Event Claims

 Why do Never Events Happen?

-If the risk of a Never Event is known, research to identify the cause and best way to prevent it from occurring carried out, and guidelines published, why do they happen at all?
+So why do they happen at all?
 The short answer is human error, but unfortunately, the truth is more complex.

 A study in the US looked at 69 Never Events and identified 628 contributing human factors ranging from failing to understand information to confirmation bias and poor communication.
 Factors like how tired a surgeon is or how familiar a team is with working with each other were also identified as so-called cognitive factors that contribute to Never Events.
 The report’s recommendations to minimise the risk of Never Events happening were to improve communication and the way technology is used, and utilise teams more efficiently.

 Any medical negligence claim, including Never Event claims, need to fulfil specific criteria.
 The following events occur to get our registered office of top clinical negligence solicitors on your side on a No Win, No Fee basis in England and Wales.

 Not all cases of negligence will cause an injury and without this, there is no reason to claim for damages.
 If you have received negligent care but were not injured, the NHS complaints process will help give you answers and reassurance that appropriate steps will be taken to prevent similar negligence happening to another patient – maybe someone who would not be as fortunate as you were to escape an injury.